This trial randomized 8 402 low birth weight babies in India to evaluate the impact of community-initiated Kangaroo Mother Care on survival.

 Impact of promoting Community initiated Kangaroo Mother Care with support for low birth weight infants in India

-Babies that are born small (also called low birth weight babies), many of whom are born too early, make up nearly 80% of infant deaths.
+Babies that are born small (also called low birth weight babies) make up nearly 80% of infant deaths, many of whom are born too early.
 More than 75% of these deaths could be prevented even without access to intensive care.
 Providing low birth weight babies the necessary care in the community could substantially enhance neonatal and early infant survival.
 This is particularly salient in India, where over one quarter of infants are born with low birth weight.

-The ongoing second stage is a randomized controlled trial of up to 10 000 low birth weight babies in Haryana, India, which ascertains the impact of community initiated KMC on survival of low birth weight infants during the neonatal period and in the first 6 month of life.
-A sub study among the first 550 children assesses their psycho-motor development.
-Furthermore, the bond between mother and baby is evaluated, as well as the occurrence of maternal depression.
-The state government of Haryana, India, is a partner in the study.
+The second stage was a randomized controlled trial of up to 10 000 low birth weight babies in Haryana, India.
+The state government of Haryana, India, has been a partner in the study.
+It aimed to ascertain the impact of community initiated KMC on survival of low birth weight infants during the neonatal period and in the first 6 month of life.
+A sub study among the first 550 children assessed their psycho-motor development.
+Furthermore, the bond between mother and baby was evaluated, as well as the occurrence of maternal depression.
+The analysis of the data from this study was completed in the spring of 2019.
+The main article about this work was published in The Lancet in October 2019.

 Sarmila Mazumder, Society for Applied Studies, India